zzz5y/MagicDriveDiT/doc/FAQ.md

 ### Q1: Why is PyTorch 2.4 recommended?

 Because the minimum version required to resolve [pytorch/pytorch#123510](https://github.com/pytorch/pytorch/issues/123510) is 2.4.
-If you do not care about it, lower version may also work.
+If you do not care about it, lower versions may also work.

 ### Q2: Got nan with 64 GPU nodes.